-If you have looked into online marketing for your practice recently, you’ve probably heard the words “content marketing” quite a bit.
-Don’t blow this off as just a fad, though; if Google’s recent changes are any indication, content marketing is here to stay.
+If you have looked into online marketing for your practice, you’ve probably heard the words “content marketing” quite a bit.
+Don’t blow this off as just a fad, though; content marketing has long been a factor in search engine ranking, so it is here to stay.
 So, what does all of this mean for you and your website?

 Simply put, content marketing is creating and distributing content that your target audience would find useful.
 These days, most people tune out advertising like banner ads, once considered the gold standard for online marketing.
 Your content needs to be informative.
 If it sounds more like a sales pitch than an informative article, search engines, and more importantly, potential patients, will skip right over you.

 How does content marketing work for a medical practice?
 Here are some pointers to consider when adding content to your website.